anotherRedbeard/java-azfunc-demo/iac/bicep/README.md

     Prerequisites:
     - None, everything should get created using the bicep file

-    `create-py-function-all.bicep` is the main template for this.
+    `create-java-function-all.bicep` is the main template for this.

     What's included: